-Sonic Youth’s Kim Gordon is an elegant and inspirational role model for handling your second Saturn Return.
-And, Saturn transits are better with age.
+The musician, artist and grunge icon Kim Gordon is an inspirational role model for handling your second Saturn Return.
+And, Saturn transits become easier with age – really.

 The first Saturn Return occurs in our late 20s.
-It synchronizes with realizing that you’re not immune to various societal realities (money, tax) nor invincible to any kind of aging.
+It synchronizes with realizing that you’re not immune to various societal realities (money, tax) nor invincible to aging.

 Gordon stayed home and listened to a lot of hip-hop.
 “Rap music is really good when you’re traumatized,” she says…

 We’ve finished the dregs of our wine, and the sun has set.
 I’m interested in something Gordon was filmed saying about imprisoned members of the Russian activist punk band Pussy Riot:

 “Women make natural anarchists and revolutionaries, because they’ve always been second-class citizens, kinda having had to claw their way up.”
 Gordon nods as I read back her quote: “I mean, who made up all the rules in the culture?
 Men—white male corporate society.
 So why wouldn’t a woman want to rebel against that?’